 Olsen was born in 1912 on a tenant farm in Nebraska, the daughter of Russian Jewish immigrants.
 Early in her life, she began crusading for worker rights, and was jailed for organizing packinghouse workers and participating in strikes.
 She continued working as an activist her entire life, especially in her San Francisco community.
 She and her partner Jack Olsen suffered under McCarthy’s witch hunt.
 Olsen died at the age of 95—a mother, grandmother, award-winning writer, feminist, and human rights and anti-war activist.

 Olsen’s family has graciously given The Tishman Review permission to name our short story contest in honor of one of our heroes, Tillie Olsen.

-This contest is judged blind.
+- This contest is judged blind throughout the entire process.
 Please ensure that no identifying information is on the manuscript or in the filename.